 4. Consider how your products can translate to Halloween decorations

 In 2020 alone, 53% of people decorated for Halloween, according to the National Retail Foundation.
-That means consumers plan to spook-out their home, their pet, or even their food and beverages as they take part in the festivities.
+That means consumers plan to spook-out their home, their pet, or even their food and beverages as they take part in this year’s festivities.

-Think of the creative ways your products can help your subscribers decorate or dress up and use your Halloween email to share your genius ideas.
+Think about the creative ways your products can help your subscribers celebrate—and use your Halloween email to share your genius ideas.

-Brand example: Healthy snack brand, Gr8nola used their Halloween email to share recipes for ghastly treats—disguising avocado toast as Dracula or brownies as mini grave sites—that feature their products as the main ingredient.
+Brand example: Healthy snack brand Gr8nola uses this Halloween email to share recipes for ghastly treats that feature their products as the main ingredient: disguising avocado toast as Dracula or brownies as mini grave sites.

 5. Combine Halloween emails with fall trends to reach a broader audience